PAGalaxyLab/YAHFA/README.md

 YAHFA is a hook framework for Android ART.
 It provides an efficient way for method hooking or replacement.

-Currently it supports Android 6.0 and Android 5.1, on either x86 or armeabi platform.
+Currently it supports Android 6.0 and 5.1, on either `x86` or `armeabi` platform.

 ## Build

-Import the project in Android Studio and make the module named `library`.
+Import and build the project in Android Studio.

 ## Demo

 The project comes with a demo, which contains an application and a patch plugin.
-Please refer to [demoApp](https://github.com/rk700/YAHFA/) and [demoPlugin](https://github.com/rk700/YAHFA) for more details.
+Please refer to [demoApp](https://github.com/rk700/YAHFA/tree/master/demoApp) and [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) for more details.

 ## Usage

-First please take a look at demoPlugin on how to write a patch plugin.
+First please take a look at [demoPlugin](https://github.com/rk700/YAHFA/tree/master/demoPlugin) on how to create a patch plugin.

 To apply a patch, create a new `DexClassLoader` which loads the file: